Designing generalized elegant Bell inequalities in higher dimensions from a Tsirelson bound: Introduction

-MUBs and SICs are important resources in quantum cryptography \cite{Bennett84,Durt10,Ikuta22,Acin16,Andersson18}.
-There has been efforts to derive Bell inequalities for MUBs or SICs exploiting the advantage of high dimension \cite{Kaniewski19,Tavakoli21}.
-For DI randomness certification, for which high dimension provides natural advantage \cite{Acin16}, Bell inequalities for SICs has been used \cite{Acin16,Andersson18,Tavakoli21}.
-EBI is distinguished from ones either for MUBs or SICs as it is optimally violated by both of them.
+MUBs and SICs are not only relevant for the formulation of quantum mechanics \cite{Bengtsson17}, but also for the extensive quantum information processing tasks \cite{Acin16,Andersson18,Shang18,Bae19,Bennett84,Durt10,Ikuta22,Yu08,Tavakoli15,Aguilar18,Wootters89}.
+Efforts have been made to derive Bell inequalities for MUBs or SICs with higher dimensional system \cite{Kaniewski19,Tavakoli21}.
+For DI randomness certification, for which higher dimensions provides natural advantage \cite{Acin16}, Bell inequalities for SICs have been used \cite{Tavakoli21,Acin16,Andersson18}.
+EBI is distinguished from those for either MUBs or SICs as it is optimally violated by both.
+Randomness certification is a notable application of EBI.
+DI certification scheme of optimal randomness from one entanglement bit is suggested based on EBI \cite{Acin16,Andersson18}.
+Considering the above, investigating the desirable feature of Bell inequalities analogous to EBI in higher dimensions is expected to be intriguing from the application perspective beyond its implications just for extending the mathematical symmetries.

-We address the problem of deriving Bell inequalities with violation feature analogous to original EBI in high dimensions.
-The problem is closely related to the question of what benefit for Bell nonlocality would come from simultaneous consideration of the symmetries of MUBs and SICs.
-It is worth noting that although EBI is originally derived in the different context \cite{Bechmann03,Gisin09}, we focus on the generalization of the property, being maximally violated by maximal entanglement, MUBs and SICs.
-Such generalization of EBI has not much been investigated so far to our knowledge.
-We approach the raised problem by defining a generalized type of correlation as follows.